muellesi/e-smog.org/_posts/en/2018-03-05-build-gimp-windows-part1.md

 image: assets/post_images/wilber_puzzle.png
 showtoc: true
 ---
-When I first tried to build GIMP for Windows, I felt kind of lost - I searched through the web and yet I did not find a single Tutorial that was working as-is without any errors.
-Additionally, as someone who did some programming on Windows before but is a complete beginner when it comes to the GNU/Linux way of compiling C-programs, I was kond of overwhelmed with all the steps required to compile a single program.
+When I first tried to build GIMP for Windows, I felt kind of lost - I searched through the web for hours and yet I did not find a single tutorial that was working as-is without any errors.
+Additionally, as someone who did some programming on Windows before but is a complete beginner when it comes to the GNU/Linux way of compiling C-programs, I was kind of overwhelmed with all the steps required to compile a single program.
 Therefore it took me a whole lot of time until I finally got a working result.

-Now that I seem to have figured out at least the most important things, I want to share this knowledge and hope, it will maybe help someone else down the line sometimes.
+Now that it seems like I have figured out at least the most important things, I want to share this knowledge and hope, it will maybe help someone else down the line sometimes.
 This first part of the tutorial will show you how to compile GIMP for yourself.
 In subsequent tutorials, I will show you how to integrate the GCC toolchain in [Visual Studio Code](https://www.visualstudio.com/de/) in order to get some kind of simple IDE for the whole process of bug hunting and fixing.

 <!--more-->